 Voting rights of minors in the canton of Glarus

-Voting rights of foreign nationals
+Voting rights of non-Swiss citizens

 Foreign nationals do not have the right to vote at federal level.
 However, in some cantons, they do have the right to vote in cantonal and communal ballots.